ml-archive/Drawer/README.md

 ```

 #### Displaying a Drawer
-After your content's views have finished creating and you are ready to display the drawer, create an instance of `Drawer.ContentConfiguration` to set the drawer state and properties.
+After your content's views have finished creating and you are ready to display the drawer, create an instance of `Drawer.Configuration` to set the drawer state and properties.

 ```swift